MARK YOUR CALENDAR!

 ADC is facilitating a visioning process for the city block defined by Broadway St., N. Lexington Ave, W. Walnut St., and Woodfin St. in downtown Asheville.
 Key stakeholders include Center for Craft, UNC Asheville, nearby property and business owners, cultural leaders, downtown advocacy groups, and the City of Asheville, all of whom will be represented on a project Advisory Team.

-The Asheville Design Center will work with the local consulting artist, a nationally-recognized creative placemaking consultant, local stakeholders, students, and the UNC Asheville Steam Studio to produce a one-day street festival in Carolina Lane in May 2018 that prototypes potential permanent art installations.
+The Asheville Design Center will work with the local consulting artist, a nationally-recognized creative placemaking consultant, local stakeholders, students, and the UNC Asheville Steam Studio to produce a one-day street festival in Carolina Lane on May 5, 2018, that prototypes potential permanent art installations.

 The Center for Craft commissioned the Broadway Cultural Gateway planning project as part of its property development initiative at 67 Broadway, which includes the Center for Creative Entrepreneurship (CCE), as well as a proposed makerspace with store frontage on Carolina Lane.
 CCE is a partnership with UNC Asheville.

 - Devon Hutton, Architectural Designer

 - Joel Osgood, Landscape Architect